 This recipe for chestnut brownies is one of my favorites on the blog.
 I adapted an American brownie recipe and added pureed chestnuts mixed with a little cream—a delicious sweet treat for autumn weekend baking.

-In Switzerland, chestnuts generally come from the Italian-speaking canton of Ticino, but you can also find them in Valais.
+In Switzerland, you will especially find chestnuts in the cantons of Ticino and Valais.
 During the fall, there are several chestnut festivals you can visit to sample sweet and savory versions of this local tree nut.

 How to make them: